tomadams100/tomadams100/README.md

 After four years working in finance, I decided that I wanted to use my skills as a programmer to bring exciting ideas to life and to work on awe inspiring projects.

 I have completed the Ironhack bootcamp, where I studied full-stack Javascript development, specifically the MERN stack: MongoDB, Express, React, Node.
-After that I worked at an early stage startup called Officely, then mvoed to Hive Streaming.
+After that I worked at an early stage startup called Officely, then moved on to Hive Streaming.

 ## Say hi...